 If you intend on just fording the rivers (there are other trip reports where other ppl did it, and a guy who did this hike in 12.5 hrs also forded the river), I’d recommend bringing good, lightweight hiking sandals or crocs that fasten around your foot (go on amazon or whatever website to find good small ones).

-It is slightly more weight, but if you don’t fancy using the first zipline (which is somewhat risky), it’s something to consider.
-These also double as sandals at your camp (you don’t want to wear your hiking shoes after a long day of hiking)
+These also double as sandals at your camp.
+You don’t want to wear your hiking shoes after a long day of hiking, so it’s not too much unnecessary weight.

 Below I lay out hiking and camping gear you should consider, with some links to personal recommendations on Amazon.
 Even if some of it is pricey, hiking gear is a great investment that you use for years.